Double Descent and Other Interpolation Phenomena in GANs: Introduction

 \section{Introduction}

-Generative adversarial networks (GANs) \cite{goodfellow2014generative} are a prominent concept for addressing data generation tasks in contemporary machine learning.
-GANs learn a data generator model that produces new instances from a data class that is represented by a set of training examples.
+Generative adversarial networks (GANs) \citep{goodfellow2014generative} are a prominent concept for addressing data generation tasks in contemporary machine learning.
+GANs learn a data generator model that produces new instances from a data class represented by a set of training examples.
 A GAN's generator network is trained in conjunction with a discriminator network that evaluates the generator's ability and directs it towards better performance.
-GANs have an intricate design and training philosophy; however, significant work is still needed to satisfactorily understand both practice and theory.
+GANs have an intricate design and training philosophy whose theory and practice are still far from being sufficiently understood.

 A key aspect that complicates the understanding of GANs is that, like many other deep learning architectures, they are highly complex models with typically many more parameters than the number of training data samples.
-This promotes the assumption that GANs are {\em overparameterized models} that can be trained to interpolate (i.e., memorize) their training examples.
+Therefore, GANs are {\em overparameterized models} that can be trained to interpolate (i.e., memorize) their training examples.
 Yet, overparameterized GANs are capable of generating high quality data beyond their training datasets.
-The analysis of overparameterized machine learning is a highly active research area that is mainly focused on supervised learning problems such as regression \cite{belkin2019two,bartlett2020benign,muthukumar2020harmless,dAscoli2020double} and classification \cite{muthukumar2020classification,deng2019model,kini2020analytic}. {\em The study of overparameterization in the unsupervised learning and data generation problems relevant to GANs is uncharted territory that we are first to explore in this paper.}
+The analysis of overparameterized machine learning is a highly active research area that is mainly focused on supervised learning problems such as regression~\citep{belkin2019two,bartlett2020benign,muthukumar2020harmless,dAscoli2020double} and classification~\citep{muthukumar2020classification,deng2019model,kini2020analytic}. {\em The study of overparameterization in the unsupervised learning and data generation problems relevant to GANs is uncharted territory that we are first to explore in this paper.}

-This paper develops a new framework for the study of generalization and overparameterization in linear GANs. \textit{We examine the generalization of linear GANs at different parameterization levels by varying the latent space dimension}, which in a GAN is the dimension of the input (random noise) vectors to the data generator.
+This paper develops a new framework for the study of generalization and overparameterization in GANs and PCA. \textit{We examine the generalization of linear GANs at different parameterization levels by varying the latent space dimension}, which in a GAN is the dimension of the input (random noise) vectors to the data generator.
 This is a practical way of controlling the parameterization of our models, since we do not need to consider modifying the width or depth of the generator network.
 Our framework leads us to the following key insights on how the generalization performance of overparameterized linear GANs is affected by the training approach.